josephthweatt/Interactive-Resume/hugo-framework/content/experience/connexta.md

 ---
 date: 2017-05-15T11:13:32-04:00
 featured_image: "images/connexta-office.jpg"
+description: "Worked in a team to create features, fixes, and improvements on the Distributed Data Framework."
 title: "Connexta"
 ---
 _Worked in a team to create features, fixes, and improvements on the Distributed Data Framework._